V-Sekai/manuals/decisions/20211031-construct-the-virtual-world.md

-# Proposed: Construct the virtual #world
+# Draft: Construct the virtual #world

 ### Context and Problem Statement